jdh8/wbridge5.book/GLOSSARY.md

 Relay
 -----
 A relay is a conventional asking bid.
-The relay bidding system is based on the idea that one player precisely describes their hand while their parter locates the final contract.
+The relay bidding system is based on the idea that one precisely describes one's hand while one's parter locates the final contract.

 The relayer, who bids the relay, becomes the **captain**.
-The captain provides little information about their hand and makes the final decision.
-Their parter is the **puppet**, who describes hand when the captain asks.
+The captain provides little information and makes the final decision.
+The captain's parter is the **puppet**, who describes hand when the captain asks.

 Usage of 1-level relay opening is [restricted in competitions][wbf], but relays as responses and rebids are okay.
 Stayman and Blackwood are ubiquitous relays